 3 Magic Rules for Shopping with the Children.

 In this article, I reveal three of my key strategies for simple and easy parenting in public.
-Whether it’s shopping at the mall or going to the grocery store, there are several key principles that will help you stay focused and create a pleasant experience.
+Whether it’s shopping at the mall or going to the grocery store, several key principles will help you stay focused and create a pleasant experience.

 Secret #1: Your Words Won’t Teach What You Want Your Kids To Learn.